 - 48 tablespoons (6 sticks) unsalted butter, at room temperature

 - 3/4 cup molasses

-Sift the flour, baking powder, baking soda, salt, cinnamon, cloves, mace, nutmeg, cardamom and ginger together.
-Set aside.
+Sift together the flour, baking powder, baking soda, salt, cinnamon, cloves, mace, nutmeg, cardamom and ginger in a mixing bowl.

-In a very large bowl (I use the 5-quart bowl of my standing mixer), cream the butter and gradually add 3 cups sugar, beating until the mixture is light in color and texture.
-Add the eggs 3 at a time (adding 4 at the last addition), beating well after each addition and scraping down the sides of the bowl several times with a spatula.
-Add the vanilla.
-With the mixer on medium speed, pour in the molasses.
-The mixture may look curdled, but that's okay.
+Beat the butter in the very large bowl (5-quart) of a stand mixer on medium speed, until creamy.
+Gradually add the sugar, beating until the mixture is light in color and texture.
+Add the eggs 3 at a time (adding 4 in the last addition), beating well each time, and stopping to scrape down the bowl, as needed.
+On medium speed, add the vanilla extract and pour in the molasses.
+The batter may look curdled, but that's okay.

 From Chevy Chase baker and caterer Margery K. Friedman, adapted from 19th-century American poet Emily Dickinson's home recipe.

 Email questions to the Food Section at firstname.lastname@example.org.